Biden pick to lead FDA fields questions over pharma ties, abortion pill, COVID tests - NewsBreak

 “There’s a saying: In God we trust.
 All others must bring data,” Califf quipped, adding that he looks forward to reading the agency’s evaluation of the new antiviral pill.

-The post Biden pick to lead FDA fields questions over pharma ties, abortion pill, COVID tests appeared first on Wisconsin Examiner .
+The post Biden pick to lead FDA fields questions over pharma ties, abortion pill, COVID tests appeared first on Virginia Mercury .

 Comments / 0